vimeo/timeserieswidget/README.md

 The goal is to turn this in a library which is easy to use, has an elegant but powerful api, and has all features you would expect; so that all graphite dashboards can rely on the same code to render client-side graphs, minimizing redundant work and combining efforts.
+Features like getting more info (in popups) when hoovering over datapoints, interactive zooming and panning, inspection of specific bands, reordering bands, toggling certain targets on and off, toggling between line vs stack (band) mode, etc.  Most of these already work, the others are coming soon

 ![Screenshot](https://raw.github.com/Dieterbe/graphitejs/master/example-both.png)